KRC Genk: Youth academy

 Genk is well known for its outstanding youth academy.
 In 2003 they built their youth center next to their stadium and set up a youth program with Ronny Vangeneugden.
 There are further plans to build a boarding school and some synthetic pitches.
 In the past and now, many young players have found their way through the youth system.
 Some examples are Yannick Carrasco, Jelle Vossen, Dennis Praet, Steven Defour, Christian Benteke, Thibaut Courtois, Divock Origi, Timothy Castagne, Leandro Trossard and Kevin De Bruyne.

 Their scouting is also highly regarded.
-Players such as Kalidou Koulibaly, Wilfred Ndidi, Leon Bailey, Sergej Milinković-Savić and Sander Berge all played for Genk.
+Players such as Kalidou Koulibaly, Wilfred Ndidi, Leon Bailey, Sergej Milinković-Savić, Daniel Muñoz and Sander Berge all played for Genk.